Unprovoked Shark Attacks

 Do you understand what an Unprovoked Shark Attack is?

-An Unprovoked Shark Attack is a shark attack that meets all the guidelines A ten-member board of Elasmobranch Researchers and Stakeholders devised to find CERTAIN Shark Attacks for their studies and stakeholders interest.
+A ten-member board of Elasmobranch (Shark, Skate, Ray) Researchers, conservationalist and Stakeholders devised guidelines to Find or Hide certain Shark Attacks for their studies of Unprovoked Shark Attacks and stakeholders interest.

-The settings above shows Lemon Shark checked, the year 1976 -1977 and Non-fatal at my attack location Delray Beach Florida USA.
-That’s me 1976 Lemon shark attack survivor – Right arm amputation from by a seven foot Lemon Shark
+The picture above shows Lemon Shark checked, the year 1976 -1977 and Non-fatal at my attack location Delray Beach Florida USA.
+That’s me a 1976 Lemon shark Attack Survivor – Right arm amputation from by a seven foot Lemon Shark.

 (The New Unprovoked Shark Attack Interactive Map)